delphix-integrations/terraform-provider-delphix/docs/resources/appdata_dsource.md

 * Any new dSource created post Version>=3.2.1 can set `wait_time` to wait for snapshot creation , dSources created prior to this version will not support this capability

 ## Note
-* `status` and `enabled` are subject to change in the state file based on the dSource state.
+* `status` and `enabled` are subject to change in the tfstate file based on the dSource state.

 ## Example Usage